navik11/ToDo-App/README.md

 # ToDo-App: Flutter

-## Overview

-This is a simple ToDo app built with Flutter that helps you structure your daily tasks.
+A simple ToDo app built with Flutter that helps you structure your daily tasks.
 It is designed to work seamlessly on Android, iOS, and web platforms.

 ## Features